Skip to Main Content

 About The DMZ:

 We help companies grow their business.
 That means when founders want a high-impact and highly-customized tech accelerator program, they come to the DMZ.
 Ranked as the #1 university-based tech accelerator in the world, the DMZ provides a launchpad for founders to build and scale fast.
 Bigger and bolder than any other program of its kind, the DMZ has been creating the next gen of game-changing, global businesses since 2010.
 To date, the DMZ has helped more than 400 startups raise $870+ million in capital and create 4,000+ jobs.
 With its headquarters in Toronto, Canada, the DMZ has a widely-recognized international presence including offices in New York City and 70 partnerships around the world.
-Learn more at ryerson.ca/dmz
+Learn more at torontomu.ca/dmz

 About Toronto Metropolitan University:

 Toronto Metropolitan University is Canada’s leader in innovative, career-oriented education.
 Urban, culturally diverse and inclusive, the university is home to more than 45,300 students, including 2,600 Master’s and PhD students, 3,800 faculty and staff, and more than 216,000 alumni worldwide.
-For more information, visit ryerson.ca.
+For more information, visit torontomu.ca.

 About the City of Toronto: